ricea/websocketstream-explainer/README.md

 semantics.

 [WebTransport](https://github.com/WICG/web-transport/blob/master/explainer.md)
-will also provide backpressure, and may ultimately supercede this work.
+also provides backpressure, and may replace WebSocket for many purposes.
 In the near future the WebSocket protocol has the advantage that it works on networks that block QUIC, and has much existing deployed infrastructure.

+An older version of this explainer had the readable stream producing ArrayBuffer chunks.
+This was changed to Uint8Array chunks to align better with WebTransport and modern practice.

 ## Future work